-Our domestic mortgage insurers are not subject to the NAIC's RBC requirements but are required by certain states and other regulators to maintain a certain risk-tocapital ratio.
+Our domestic mortgage insurers are not subject to the NAIC's RBC requirements but are required by certain states and other regulators to maintain a certain risk-to-capital ratio.
 The failure of our domestic mortgage insurance subsidiaries to meet their regulatory requirements could limit our ability to write new business.
-As of December 31, 2012, GEMICO, our primary U.S. mortgage insurance subsidiaries, see "-Our U.S. mortgage insurance subsidiaries are subject to minimum statutory capital requirements to our U.S. mortgage insurance subsidiaries, see "-Our U.S. mortgage insurance subsidiaries are subject to minimum statutory capital requirements and hazardous financial condition standards which, if not met or waived to the extent needed, would result in restrictions or prohibitions on our doing business and may have an adverse impact on our results of operations.
+As of December 31, 2012, GEMICO, our primary U.S. mortgage insurance subsidiary, exceeded the maximum risk-to-capital ratio of 25:1.
+For further discussion of the importance of risk-to-capital requirements to our U.S. mortgage insurance subsidiaries, see "-Our U.S. mortgage insurance subsidiaries are subject to minimum statutory capital requirements and hazardous financial condition standards which, if not met or waived to the extent needed, would result in restrictions or prohibitions on our doing business and may have an adverse impact on our results of operations.
 Our primary U.S. mortgage insurance subsidiary continues to exceed its maximum risk-to-capital requirement, and while we have obtained waivers or their equivalent for that insurer to continue to write new business in most states and are using other insurance company subsidiaries to write new business in other states, there can be no assurance that these waivers will continue in effect or that our other insurers will be able to continue to satisfy their own minimum statutory capital requirements over time."